8 Medical Appointments to Make During Lockdown—and 2 that Can Wait

 Heart function tests

 If you put off your electrocardiogram or exercise stress test, reschedule them sooner rather than later, says Evan Appelbaum, MD, a cardiologist at Men’s Health Boston, a Harvard-affiliated multi-specialty practice.
 These tests measure your heart’s activity at rest or during exercise, respectively, he says.
 “They can let us know your risk for heart disease and also help evaluate how well your treatments are working if you already have heart disease,” he says.
 “The benefit of having these tests now far outweighs the risks.”
+Note that these are not required for the general population, only if symptoms exist and if you were already scheduled to have these tests.

 The lockdown due to the Covid-19 pandemic has meant delays in well-visit vaccinations.
-We don’t want to trade measles for coronavirus, says Dr. Crane.
+We don’t want to trade coronavirus for measles, says Dr. Crane.
 “If your well child is due for shots, they should get them,” she says.
 “If you have called ahead and the office is taking steps to reduce risk of Covid-19, you are safer there than everywhere else.”
 (Here are some vaccine myths you can ignore.)

 Your child’s camp or sports league physical